nextflow-io/website/content/blog/2017/caw-and-singularity.md

 So I can only transfer files and data in one specific repository using SFTP.

 UPPMAX provides computing resources for Swedish researchers for all scientific domains, so getting software updates can occasionally take some time.
-Typically, [environment modules](http://modules.sourceforge.net/) are used which allow several versions of different tools - this is good for reproducibility and is quite easy to use.
+Typically, [Environment Modules](http://modules.sourceforge.net/) are used which allow several versions of different tools - this is good for reproducibility and is quite easy to use.
 However, the approach is not portable across different clusters outside of UPPMAX.

 ### Why use containers?